minsun-ss/learning-fpgas/README.md

 make ship PROJ=ProjectName
 ```

 I separated the two mostly because I don't always have my FPGA plugged in at the time and want to run synthesis more frequently.

-# Current Chapter Work: 10